-If the decision is made to accept In-Kind Donations, an organization from Oklahoma Volunteer Organizations Active in Disasters (OKVOAD) will be requested from the State Emergency Operations Center.
-The OKVOAD organization will be tasked with handling donations management.
-The OKVOAD organization will establish a Disaster Donation Center off site, away from the scene.
+If the decision is made to accept In-Kind Donations, The City of Oklahoma City may request from the State Emergency Operations Center and organization from Oklahoma Volunteer Organizations Active in Disasters (OKVOAD) to handle donations management.
+The Disaster Donation Center will be off site, away from the scene.
 The Disaster Donation Center will receive, sort, inventory, organize, warehouse and distribute donated items to the victims of the incidents/disasters.
-The OKVOAD organization will be responsible for keeping and retaining records of donations and how and where they were distributed.
+The coordinating entity of the Disaster Donation Center will be responsible for keeping and retaining records of donations and how and where they were distributed.
 Donations of new unused goods and materials are preferred.